-- 1. Looked after children.
+1. Looked after children.
 A looked after child is a child in the care of a Local Authority or provided with accommodation by that Authority (section 22 of the Children Act 1989).
-This includes children who have been looked after pupils in other countries and then been adopted. - 2.
-Significant medical factors or exceptional family circumstances.
-(See note (i) below) - 3.
-Having a brother or sister who will be attending the school at the expected time of admission.
-(See note (ii) below) - 4.
-Children of staff, provided that the member of staff has been employed at Kelvin Hall for a minimum of two years and/or has been recruited to fill a post for which there is a demonstrable skills shortage. - 5.
-Geographical, with priority given to those living nearest to the school.
+This includes children who have been in state care outside of England but ceased to be so as a result of being adopted.

+2. Significant medical factors or exceptional family circumstances.
+(See note (i) below)

+3. Having a brother or sister who will be attending the school at the expected time of admission.
+(See note (ii) below)

+4. Children of staff, provided that the member of staff has been employed at Kelvin Hall for a minimum of two years and/or has been recruited to fill a post for which there is a demonstrable skills shortage.

+5. Geographical, with priority given to those living nearest to the school.

 (See notes (iii) and (iv) below)

-- (i) Significant medical needs must be supported at the time of application by aletter from a GP, hospital consultant or other medical professional indicating how a pupil's medical condition relates to the school preference.
+(i) Significant medical needs must be supported at the time of application by a letter from a GP, hospital consultant or other medical professional indicating how a pupil's medical condition relates to the school preference.
 Exceptional family circumstances must be supported at the time of application by a letter from a supporting agency (eg. Social Worker or Family Support Worker) indicating how the circumstances relate to the school preference.
-These applications will be given consideration under a review procedure in advance of school allocations being completed. - (ii) Brothers and sisters include - -children with the same natural parents living at the same address - children with the same natural parents living at different addresses (e.g. due to separation of natural parents) - half-brothers/sisters living at the same address - step-brothers/sisters living at the same address - -children living as part of the same family unit with their parents/guardians at the same address - (iii) Residence is defined as the normal family address where the child resides.
-The qualification date is the closing date for applications under the co-ordinated admissions scheme.
+These applications will be given consideration under a review procedure in advance of school allocations being completed.

+(ii) Brothers and sisters include

+-children with the same natural parents living at the same address

+- children with the same natural parents living at different addresses (e.g. due to separation of natural parents)

+- half-brothers/sisters living at the same address

+- step-brothers/sisters living at the same address

+-children living as part of the same family unit with their parents/guardians at the same address scheme.
 (Where families change normal address after the closing date but before the allocation process has finished this can be considered under the review procedure).
 Where parents live at separate addresses and have joint custody, the address used will be the one where the child spends the main part of the school week (ie. Sunday night to Thursday night inclusive).
 Childcare arrangements involving relatives' addresses do not qualify as normal family addresses for this purpose unless there is a court Residence Order in place. (iv) The measurement of distance is the shortest available safe route for pedestrians along footpaths alongside roads marked on the current street map of the City.
 (The only exception to this for admissions to Kelvin Hall School is the footbridge across the railway line from Priory Drive, via a public footpath to Hotham Road North.)
 Front entrance of home property (residence) to main entrance of school site is used.
 We use software that is specialised for computer mapping of distance.
 This is called "Basemap" and takes the X and Y coordinates of the property address and calculates the distance to Kelvin Hall School precisely.